MathiasZ91/portfolio-habit-tracker/README.md

 - **Multiple Profiles**: Switch between different user profiles
 - **PWA Support**: Install as a standalone app on mobile and desktop

-## Known Issues

-Timer Bug: There is a known issue where the timer may not start correctly when the Start/Stop button is clicked multiple times rapidly.
-This is due to the state management logic that controls the start and stop states.
-I'm actively working on a fix to address this issue and improve the timer's functionality.

 ## Technologies Used

 - React 18